-Suspension The cancellation of a student's enrolment at AAPoly for a specified period after which the student may recommence their enrolment Exclusion Denial of access to a student's enrolled course and to future enrolment in AAPoly courses Consent Free and voluntary agreement.
-Factors violating consent include: lack of capacity to consent, including because a person is asleep or unconscious, or so affected by alcohol or other drugs as to be unable to consent; the actual use of force, threatened use of force against the complainant or another person, which need not involve physical violence or physical harm; unlawful detention; mistaken identity and mistakes as to the nature of the act (including mistakes generated by the fraud or deceit of the accused); and any position of authority or power, intimidation or coercive conduct.
-(Australian Commonwealth Legislation) First Responder The first person to respond to a disclosure or report of sexual assault or harassment Active Bystander Someone who witnesses and intervenes in a situation involving harassment, bullying, abuse or other harmful/ inappropriate behaviour, with the intention to disrupt, or 'call out' the behaviour and prevent the behaviour from continuing
+Sexual harassment can take various forms and can involve conduct such as: unwelcome touching, hugging or kissing staring or leering suggestive comments or jokes sexually explicit pictures, screen savers or posters unwanted invitations to go out on dates or requests for sex intrusive questions about a someone's private life or body staring or leering suggestive comments or jokes sexually explicit pictures, screen savers or posters unwanted invitations to go out on dates or requests for sex suggestive comments or jokes sexually explicit pictures, screen savers or posters unwanted invitations to go out on dates or requests for sex sexually explicit pictures, screen savers or posters unwanted invitations to go out on dates or requests for sex unwanted invitations to go out on dates or requests for sex • Initiative questions about a someone s private me or body unnecessary familiarity, such as deliberately brushing up against someone insults or taunts of a sexual nature sexually explicit emails, SMS messages or social media accessing sexually explicit internet sites inappropriate advances on social networking sites Sexually abusive behaviours online can also be considered as criminal acts.
+These may include sharing intimate images without consent or threatening to share them without consent, online stalking and online sexual harassment.
+To More details on responding to such online behaviours are available within the eSafety Commissioner website .
+The cancellation of a student's enrolment at AAPoly for a specified period after which the student may recommence their enrolment Denial of access to a student's enrolled course and to future enrolment in AAPoly courses Free and voluntary agreement.
+Factors violating consent include1: lack of capacity to consent, including because a person is asleep or unconscious, or so affected by alcohol or other drugs as to be unable to consent; the actual use of force, threatened use of force against the complainant or another person, which need not involve physical violence or physical harm; unlawful detention; mistaken identity and mistakes as to the nature of the act (including mistakes generated by the fraud or deceit of the accused); and • any position of authority or power, intimidation or coercive conduct.
+The first person to respond to a disclosure or report of sexual assault or harassment Someone who witnesses and intervenes in a situation involving harassment, bullying, abuse or other harmful/ inappropriate behaviour, with the intention to disrupt, or 'call out' the behaviour and prevent the behaviour from continuing